bigwiginfohub-wq/tba-publications/galaxy_pipeline/README.md

 ---

-## 📜 Project Philosophy: Anomaly Prioritization
+## 📜 Project Philosophy: Discovery Through Model Failure

-TRACEBIND does not attempt to replace physical models.
-It ranks where those models appear strained.
+TRACEBIND is built on a simple principle:

+> Scientific discovery often begins where a successful model starts to fail.

-Modern astronomy generates catalogs of unprecedented scale, but every catalog is built on assumptions: that a source is a single star, that a point of light is a galaxy, that a proper motion vector is linear.
-When the data violates those assumptions, the catalog description breaks down.
-A high TRACEBIND score is not evidence of a planet, a binary, a stellar stream, or an AGN.
-It is evidence that the catalog description and the observed data deserve closer examination.
+Astronomical catalogs are built from assumptions: that a source is a single star, that a proper motion is linear, that a point source is adequately described by a particular model.
+Most of the time these assumptions work remarkably well.

+Sometimes they do not.

+TRACEBIND does not attempt to replace those models.
+Instead, it systematically measures where observed data and catalog descriptions diverge.
+Those divergences are ranked, validated, and stress-tested against independent datasets.

+The goal is not anomaly detection for its own sake.
+The goal is to identify astrophysical populations that existing catalog frameworks only partially describe.

+In this sense, TRACEBIND functions as a discovery engine for catalog-model tension: a reproducible framework for turning model failures into scientifically testable hypotheses.

 > *"The universe is not a problem to be solved.
 It is a transmission to be received."*
 > 📖 **[Read the Full Operator's Manifesto & Project Genesis](reports/MANIFESTO.md)**